 - Are unable to achieve a healthy body weight for a sustained period, even with medical weight loss programs

 We want you to be as prepared and comfortable as possible for your surgery—and your new life.
 To help guide you through this process, we've created a step-by-step plan for you:

 - Contact our center by calling (843) 875-8994.

 - Complete pre-assessment forms

-The education and support does not end after surgery; support groups, online communication and physician visits are also available.
-The Center focuses on providing you with all the tools necessary for success and your new healthy life.
+The education and support don't end after surgery.
+Support groups, online communication and physician visits are also available.
+We focus on providing you with all the tools necessary for success and your new healthy life.

 Attend an information session

-Free information seminars are provided twice a month for patients interested in seeking bariatric surgery as a weight-loss option.
-We will cover surgery options, risks and benefits of the procedure and what your next steps are to begin the process.
+Free information seminars are offered twice a month for patients interested in seeking bariatric surgery as a weight-loss option.
+We cover surgery options, risks and benefits of the procedure and your next steps to begin the process.
 It is an informal discussion with time made available for questions and answers.

 Virtual seminars are being offered online.
 Call (843) 875-8994 to register.